akshitamathur/rbc-app/README.md

 # Project: RBC React Challenge

-This project was a the coding challenge for the Front End Developer position at RBC.
-The json file, and images were provided, along with a wireframe/pdf of how the webpage needed to look, with a brief explanation of functionality (ie: popups on click).
+This project was a coding challenge for the Front End Developer position at RBC.
+The JSON file and images were provided, along with a wireframe/pdf of how the webpage needed to look, with a brief explanation of functionality (ie: popups on click).

-The time limit for this project was 24 hrs, and was completed before the alloted time.
+The time limit for this project was 24 hrs and was completed before the allotted time.

 ## Run / View the Project
 You can [**view a live demo**](https://rbc-app.vercel.app/) of the project if you prefer not to run locally.

 To run locally:

-Download the folder to your desktop, or using GitHub Desktop folder on your laptop, and run using
+Download the folder to your desktop, or use GitHub Desktop folder on your laptop, and run using
 > *npm install*
 > *npm run dev*